Call us free on 0800 0853 823

 • Difficulty moving the jaw.

-Your dentist should be able to spot these symptoms, investigate, and should tell you straight away if they find something out of the ordinary.
+Your dentist should be able to spot these symptoms, investigate, and tell you straight away if they find something out of the ordinary.
 Anything out of the ordinary should not be left but either treated or referred immediately.
 Your dentist should see to it that all appropriate tests are carried out at their end and that you are referred to a specialist as appropriate.

 How much compensation could I get for an oral cancer misdiagnosis?